zed-industries/zed/docs/src/configuring_zed.md

 ## Theme

-- Description: The name and mode of the Zed theme to use for the UI.
+- Description: The theme setting can be specified in two forms - either as the name of a theme or as an object containing the `mode`, `dark`, and `light` themes for the Zed UI.
+- Setting: `theme`
+- Default: `One Dark`

+### Theme Object

+- Description: Specify the theme using an object that includes the `mode`, `dark`, and `light` themes.
 - Setting: `theme`
 - Default: